apache/gravitino/docs/trino-graviton-connector.md

 The `gravitino.metalake` defines which metalake are used.

 ## Multiple Gravitino metalakes
-If you have multiple Gravitino metalakes, you need to configure one catalog for each metalake.
+If you have multiple Gravitino metalakes, you need to configure a catalog for each metalake.
 To add another catalog:
 - Add another properties file to `etc/catalog`
 - Save it with a different name that ends in `.properties`

 For example, if you name the property file sales.properties.
 Trino uses the configured connector to create a catalog named `sales`

 # SQL support
-The connector provides read access and write access to data and metadata by the type fo gravitino catalog.
+The connector provides read access and write access to data and metadata in the Gravitino-managed catalogs and its storage system.

 ## Basic usage examples
 First, you need to create a metalake and catalog in Gravitino.